Super Tigre classics

 Interestingly enough, the Kometa was a copy of the original G.21 with integral backplate and ringed light alloy piston, although it did feature the "eyes" at the corners of the backplate which had been introduced by Super Tigre in 1956.
 As we saw earlier, Super Tigre had gone to a lapped piston for this model as early as 1954.
 Presumably the Russians had only an example of the earlier model to guide them, so that was what they copied.
 A lapped piston version of the Kometa was produced much later along with a diesel version.
 However, the engine never lost its integrally-cast backplate.
 In various forms, it remained in production up to the early 1990's, thus enjoying a 35 year production run.

 Meanwhile back in Italy, Jaures Garofali had by no means forgotten his drubbing in the 1956 World Speed Championships!
-He clearly possessed more that his share of Italian technical competitiveness, hence being unwilling to take this lying down.
+He clearly possessed more than his share of Italian technical competitiveness, hence being unwilling to take this lying down.
 Work was immediately put in hand to develop a significantly further improved version of the G.20, which appeared in 1957 as the Super Tigre G.20 V in time to compete at the 1957 World Championship meeting held in August at Mlada Boleslav, a small town in Czechoslovakia (now the Czech Republic) located some 57 kilometres from Prague in MVVS’s back yard.

 The new G.20 V featured a strengthened crankcase having far more sturdy mounting lugs, thus addressing an often-noted criticism of the earlier G.20 models.
 As hinted with the previous 1956 G.20 S, a removable bolt-on rear cover was now used in place of the former integrally-cast component.